microsoft/fluentui-react-native/packages/components/Menu/SPEC.md

 - `root` - The outer container representing the `MenuItem` itself that wraps everything passed via the `children` prop.
 - `content` - If specified, renders the `content` prop as text.
 - `checkmark` - If specified, renders space such that the `content` aligns with other items which have checkmarks.
 Only used when the `Menu` has `hasCheckmarks`.
+- `iconPlaceholder` - If specified, renders space for an icon before the content.
+Could be blank or contain an icon.
+Used when the `Menu` has `hasIcons`.
+- `imgIcon` - If specified, renders an `Image` as an icon.
+- `fontOrSvgIcon` - If specified, renders an `Icon` which supports font or SVG icons.
 - `submenuIndicator` - If specified, renders an SVG which indicates that the `MenuItem` is a trigger for a nested `Menu`.

 ### MenuItemCheckbox/Radio